akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

 By default the result of custom failure is a string constant containing some error text.
 It can be overrided.

-For every property that requires a failure, the probability in the range `(0,1)` should be specified.
+For each property that requires a failure, the probability in the range `(0,1)` should be specified.

 Lets take a look at the example.